PRACTICE DIRECTION 7E – MONEY CLAIM ONLINE

 5.6 The claim form will have printed on it a unique customer identification number or a password by which the defendant may access details of the claim on Her Majesty’s Courts and Tribunals Service website.

 5.7 The claim form will be deemed to be served on the fifth day after the claim was issued irrespective of whether that day is a business day or not.
 ‘Business day’ has the same meaning as in rule 6.2(b).

 6.1 Where the particulars of claim are served by the claimant separately from the claim form pursuant to paragraph 5.2(2), the claimant must –

 (1) serve the particulars of claim in accordance with rule 7.4(1)(b); and

-6.3 The claimant must file the particulars of claim at the court to which the proceedings are transferred under paragraph 12.1 or 12.2 within 7 days of service of the notice of transfer by the court.
+6.3 The claimant must file the particulars of claim at the court to which the proceedings are sent under paragraph 12.1 or 12.2 within 7 days of service of the notice of transfer by the court.

 7.1 A defendant wishing to file –